The Best Winter & Cold Weather Running Gear for 2025

 Socks

-Bombas Performance Running Merino Quarter Socks
+Bombas Merino Wool Blend Quarter Socks

 While Bombas may not be the first sock brand that comes to mind for most runners, these have been my go-to favorite running socks for years.

 The quarter length is just long enough to keep the ankles from getting cold without feeling too tight or causing overheating.
 It also has an arch lock which keeps it in place on your foot.
-Since it is made with merino wool it is also naturally moisture-wicking and odor resistant.
+Since it is made with a merino wool blend it is also naturally moisture-wicking and odor resistant.

 Feetures Merino 10 Max Cushion Mini Crew